City of Asylum Presents

 LitFest 2024

 City of Asylum Presents LitFest 2024!
-For one weekend from September 28-29, see an amazing lineup of world class authors, translators, and musicians taking the Alphabet City stage to remind us all just how many exciting forms literature can take.
+For one weekend from September 28-29, City of Asylum welcomed a lineup of world class authors, translators, and musicians taking the Alphabet City stage to remind us all just how many exciting forms literature can take.

 Fiction | Poetry | Memoir | Translation | Nonfiction | Story Hour | True Crime | Musical Collaboration | Book Signings